GerLech/HCScreen/README.md

 # HCScreen
-Arduino library for using TFT display as menus, browser  and input form
+Arduino library for using TFT display for menus, browser  and input form.
+Work in progress